 As for the political agenda, Xi is clearly following Brezhnev’s footsteps.
-The crackdown on the media and silencing those who would question role of the Communist Party has escalated under Xi.
+The crackdown on the media and silencing those who would question the role of the Communist Party has escalated under Xi.
 Indeed, this week’s four-year prison sentence given to anti-corruption crusader Xu Zhiyong exemplifies the mix of intolerance and fear that seems to reside at the center of power.
 Xu has simply been calling for a serious anti-corruption campaign backed by the requirement that officials declare their assets.
 That is hardly a crime under any interpretation of the law and supposedly accords with Xi’s own anti-corruption rhetoric.

-But Xi knows he cannot survive if he tries to force official disclosures that would expose the family riches of many senior party and state industry officials even though he also knows that in the long run the party itself cannot survive the current level of corruption.
+But Xi knows he cannot survive if he tries to force official disclosures that would expose the family riches of many senior party and state industry officials even though he also knows that in the long run, the party itself cannot survive the current level of corruption.
 The difference with Brezhnev’s Soviet Union is that party leaders there had to be satisfied with power and privileges rather than money itself.

 Xi also appears gradually to be building a small cult of personality based on his smiling countenance and easy bonhomie.
 How far this will go is anyone’s guess.
-At present it may just be the contrast with his dour predecessor that brings it to notice.
+At present, it may just be the contrast with his dour predecessor that brings it to notice.
 Nonetheless, his downsizing of Li Keqiang’s role does seem significant, as is his increased focus on nationalism, a ready bedfellow of personality cults.

 The fact that the last two Communist Party “reigns” were 10 years does not preclude a longer stay at the top for Xi.

 Xi’s broader economic agenda is as yet hard to determine.
-But to date there seems little change in the dominance of key sectors by state owned industries, with their easy access to credit and other goods accompanied by a squeeze on foreign companies.
+But to date, there seems little change in the dominance of key sectors by state-owned industries, with their easy access to credit and other goods accompanied by a squeeze on foreign companies.
 Party and state remained as intertwined as ever.
 If this remains the case, as in the Soviet Union, one can expect continued excess investment and decline in returns on that investment.
-Meanwhile water and pollution problems, plus poor demographics, which contributed to the stagnation of the Soviet economy, will hold China back for a couple of decades, probably starting soon.
+Meanwhile, water and pollution problems, plus poor demographics, which contributed to the stagnation of the Soviet economy, will hold China back for a couple of decades, probably starting soon.

 There are also echoes of Brezhnev in Xi’s foreign policy – confrontation with Japan, aggressive posturing toward Southeast Asia.
 These are unlikely to lead to all-out war but they will result in more spending on arms and space as Beijing seeks parity in East Asia with the combined might of the US, Japan and their regional allies.

 Flag-waving may satisfy the masses for a while.
 Chinese love to hear about a largely mythical past when they lorded it over their “barbarian” neighbors.
 But sooner or later misallocation of scarce resources into weaponry undermines the economy and hence the rule of the party.
-In Brezhnev’s case the party’s rule lasted for less than decade after his death.
+In Brezhnev’s case, the party’s rule lasted for less than a decade after his death.